badabingbreda/field-text-multimask/README.md

 				setting						default-value

                 'scale'                 =>  2,              // decimal digits, 0 for integers
-                'signed'                =>  'false',        // disallow negative
+                'signed'                =>  false,        // disallow negative
-                'padFractionalZeros'    =>  'true',         // if true, then pads zeros at end to the length of scale 'mask'                  =>  '$num',         // currency mask, ie: '$ num' , '€ num' , '£ num' 'thousandsSeparator'    =>  ',',            // any single character
+                'padFractionalZeros'    =>  true,         // if true, then pads zeros at end to the length of scale 'mask'                  =>  '$num',         // currency mask, ie: '$ num' , '€ num' , '£ num' 'thousandsSeparator'    =>  ',',            // any single character
                 'radix'                 =>  '.',            // fractional delimiter
                 'mapToRadix'            =>  '[\'.\']',      // symbols to process as radix
-                'min'                   =>  false,          // optional number interval options 'max'                   =>  false,          // optional number interval options
+                'min'                   =>  false,          // optional number interval options 'max'                   =>  false,          // optional number interval options 'return'                =>  'float'         // optional string to return meta as float, not string

 The returned value for the field is an unstyled value.
 So, even if you see a currency field-value of '$ 199.00', the stored value is '199'.
 This is so that you can gracefully fall back to a text or numeric field, and can switch masks without much problems.